martavp/pypsa-in-prime/README.md

 -----------------

-## IMOORTANT NOTICE
+## IMPORTANT NOTICE

 PyPSA-Eur-Sec can slow down the entire PRIME cluster if the temporary directory is not specified correctly.

-When using PyPSA-Eur-Sec in PRIME it is very important that scratch memory is used as temporary directory.
+When using PyPSA-Eur-Sec in PRIME it is very important that scratch memory is used for the temporary directory.
 See how to do that in [step 10](#10-using-scratch-memory-for-temporary-directory).

 ----------------
 This repository includes instructions and tricks to run the [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/) model on the cluster computer [PRIME](https://mpe.au.dk/en/research/facilities/prime/).